BlackCapCoder/pogo-problem/README.md

 This repository is my effort to optimize and expand on the pogo problem to see how close I can get to solving the halting problem.

+Descriptions of the problems in plain English can be found in the [problems](problems/) directory.